 Of course, even with the proper gear, you need to exercise caution when engaging in a more adventurous sport like snowboarding.
 Before you go for that 360, make sure you have enough skill to safely perform the move.
 Some extra instruction may be a good idea if you are hoping to master new tricks on the mountain.

 Nothing ruins a snowy vacation like a snowboarding injury; if you get hurt while you’re out of town, make sure that your first call when you get home is to your Houston podiatrist.
-I’ll want to ensure that your injury was properly diagnosed and that you are healing appropriately.
+We'll ensure that your injury was properly diagnosed and that you are healing appropriately.